-A nonexistent object is something that does not exist.
-Some examples often cited are: Zeus, Pegasus, Sherlock Holmes, Vulcan, the perpetual motion machine, the golden mountain, the fountain of youth, the round square, etc. Some important philosophers have thought that the very concept of a nonexistent object is contradictory (Hume) or logically ill-formed (Kant, Frege), while others (Leibniz, Meinong, the Russell of Principles of Mathematics) have embraced it wholeheartedly.
+Are there nonexistent objects, i.e., objects that do not exist?
+Some examples often cited are: Zeus, Pegasus, Sherlock Holmes, Vulcan (the hypothetical planet postulated by the 19th century astronomer Le Verrier), the perpetual motion machine, the golden mountain, the fountain of youth, the round square, etc. Some important philosophers have thought that the very concept of a nonexistent object is contradictory (Hume) or logically ill-formed (Kant, Frege), while others (Leibniz, Meinong, the Russell of Principles of Mathematics) have embraced it wholeheartedly.

 This entry is an examination of the many questions which arise in connection with the view that there are nonexistent objects.
 The following are particularly salient: What reasons are there (if any) for thinking that there are nonexistent objects?
 If there are nonexistent objects, then what kind of objects are they?
 How can they be characterized?
 Is it possible to provide a consistent theory of nonexistent objects?
 What is the explanatory force of a consistent theory of nonexistent objects (if such a thing is possible)?